 The Nomura logo signifies scale.
-The empire spans the globe, providing clients with various financial services.
+The empire spans the globe, providing clients with a range of financial services.
 The emblem emphasizes the brand’s leadership, reliability, and the unity of its member companies.
 Hidden within its elements is a marker of growth and multiplication.

 Nomura: Brand overview